MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/Install-ADServiceAccount.md

 ```

 ### -PromptForPassword
-Indicates that you can enter the password of a standalone managed service account that you have pre-provisioned and ignored for group managed service accounts.
+Indicates that you can enter the password of a standalone managed service account that you have pre-provisioned.
 This is required when you are installing a standalone managed service account on a server located on a segmented network (site) with no access to writable domain controllers, but only read-only domain controllers (RODCs) (e.g.
 perimeter network or DMZ).
 In this case you should create the standalone managed service account, link it with the appropriate computer account, and assign a well-known password that must be passed when installing the standalone managed service account on the server on the RODC-only site.